zpainter/iassist/content/about/regional-report-1997-1998-europe.md

 dutch data abroad.
-For this purpose the project plan includes the establishment of an online register of available data sets, irrespective of whether these data sets are available from the Steinmetz Archive or from other sources.\
+For this purpose the project plan includes the establishment of an online register of available data sets, irrespective of whether these data sets are available from the Steinmetz Archive or from other sources.
-\

 Up until April 1998 more than 200 economic data have been registered.
 Descriptions of most of these data sets are available in the on-line database.
 Since the beginning of the project more than 40 economic data sets have been deposited at the Steinmetz Archive.
-These data sets are available under standard conditions to users of the Steinmetz Archive.\
+These data sets are available under standard conditions to users of the Steinmetz Archive.

-\
-For further information see http:\\\\www.niwi.knaw.nl or contact the project manager, Albert Bots, e-mail <albert.bots@niwi.knaw.nl> or telephone +31 (0)20 462 8625.
+For further information see http:www.niwi.knaw.nl or contact the project manager, Albert Bots, e-mail <albert.bots@niwi.knaw.nl> or telephone +31 (0)20 462 8625.